AstraZeneca COVID vaccine is 70% effective data shows | DW | 23.11.2020

 British Prime minister Boris Johnson greeted the news with enthusiasm.
 He tweeted: "Incredibly exciting news the Oxford vaccine has proved so effective in trials.
 There are still further safety checks ahead, but these are fantastic results."

-AstraZeneca's proposed vaccine produced less effective results when compared with others produced by rivals BioNTech/Pfizer and Moderna, which were shown to be around 95% effective.
+AstraZeneca's proposed vaccine produced less effective results when compared with others produced by rivals BioNTech/Pfizer and Moderna, which were shown to be over 90% effective.

 Read more: Coronavirus: Can we trust recent COVID vaccine successes?